Mary Ferguson, Senior Partner

-Emmett Ferguson, Associate
+Emmett Ferguson, Partner

 Emmett has significant experience as a facilitator and researcher in Ontario’s Third Sector.
-His practice is informed by a commitment to social justice through participatory action research to create democratic governance and economies.
-Now in his fourth year working with Eko Nomos, Emmett works in a variety of roles: researcher, writer and editor, evaluator and facilitator.
+His practice is informed by a commitment to social justice through participatory action and research to create democratic governance and economies.
+Now in his fifth year working with Eko Nomos, Emmett works in a variety of roles: researcher, writer and editor, evaluator and facilitator.
 He has worked on many projects with diverse stakeholders, including primary research and facilitation activities with people facing multiple, complex barriers to economic participation.
 Emmett holds a BA and an MA from the University of Toronto.

 Janet Murray, Evaluator and Sustainable Livelihoods specialist

 Janet Murray (MA) is a professional evaluator who has worked for over 25 years planning, implementing, monitoring and evaluating community-based social and economic development programs in Canada and overseas.

 Throughout her career, Janet has focused on poverty reduction.
 She brings a deep understanding of the sector that promotes social and economic inclusion, with particular expertise in financial literacy, sustainable livelihoods, community health and social enterprise interventions.
 Through her evaluation practice, Janet has worked closely with practitioners to capture promising practices and theories of change.
 She has developed practical tools and strategies to support continuous improvement of their program interventions.

 Janet owns and operates Resources for Results (R4R), a private evaluation firm based in Toronto, Canada.